hairen/hairen.github.io/AWS_CSAA/README.md

 ***
 ## CloudFront events
-Your functions will automatically trigger in response to the following Amazon CloudFront events.
++ Your functions will automatically trigger in response to the following Amazon CloudFront events.
   + Viewer Request
   + Viewer Response
   + Origin Request
   + Origin Response
++ CloudFront content can be secured by using X.509 certificates.
+E.g. you can secure access to a CloudFront video by sharing the link using X.509 certificates.

 ***
 ## Amazon EMR